oren/dotfiles/readme.md

 Assupmtions
 -----------

 Make sure to `rm -r .vim .i3 .weechat` before symlinking.

-The configuration assumes that you have the binary executable `mvim` somewhere in your path.

-This is also adds /opt/ruby-enterprise/bin to your path, and also adds lots of conveniences for git.
+I use vim but like to capy paste from one vim to another.
+I do that by aliasing vim to mvim -v so make sure [macvim](http://code.google.com/p/macvim/) is installed.

 Credits
 -------